fbecart/zinoma/README.md

 Some example of commands:

-- `zinoma check` will ensure the code complies to the test suites and the coding standards.
+- `$ zinoma check` will ensure the code complies to the test suites and the coding standards.
-- `zinoma start --watch` will run the application and restart it whenever the sources are updated.
+- `$ zinoma start --watch` will run the application and restart it whenever the sources are updated.
-- `zinoma --clean build` will generate a clean artifact, ready to be deployed.
+- `$ zinoma --clean build` will generate a clean artifact, ready to be deployed.

 ## Building